 A UK visa or immigration permission is always needed to enter the UK.
-This will be checked by airlines, ferry companies or border control at the channel tunnel.
+This will be checked by airlines, ferry companies, or border control at airports, ports, or the channel tunnel.
 When entering the UK make sure that you have:

 a valid passport (eg a current or formally extended Ukrainian passport), and

 your visa or evidence of your immigration permission

 Some businesses are supporting Ukrainians attempting to travel to the UK.
 For example, Eurostar is offering free train tickets from Eurostar stations to London for people with Ukrainian passports and visa permission to enter the UK.
 For more information on travel support, read the Red Cross’ guidance.

 Current options for UK visas or immigration permissions for Ukrainians include:

 the Ukraine Family Scheme visa - open to Ukrainian nationals (and their immediate family members) who have family members settled in the UK.
 It is free to apply.
 You should apply online if you are outside of the UK.
 You can also apply from inside the UK.

 the Ukraine Sponsorship Scheme (Homes for Ukraine) - open to Ukrainian nationals (and their immediate family members) who have a sponsor willing to host them in the UK.
 Organisations such as Reset Communities and Refugees can help you find a sponsor.
 The Scheme is free.
 You should apply online with your sponsor

 the Ukraine Extension Scheme - Ukrainian nationals (and their immediate family members) who hold a current UK visa (eg a work or study visa) or had a UK visa that expired on or after 1 January 2022 can apply to stay in the UK under this scheme for up to 3 years.
 You can apply online for free

 The Homes for Ukraine Scheme and the Ukraine Family Scheme visa both require applicants to have lived in Ukraine on or immediately before 1 January 2022 (although you may now have left).